thomasgillanscott/oneconsultation-docs/clients.md

 **Desktop Clients** : OneConsultation works with all Skype for Business and Lync client versions, including those for Mac..

 **Mobile Clients** : [testing in progress. please check back later.]

+## Hardware Requirements

+OneConsultation uses the standard Skype for Business or Microsoft Teams clients with no addition plugins or software.
+Therefore hardware requirements are the same as for Skype for Business or Microsoft Teams.

+System requirements for Skype for Business depend slightly on version and SKU but all combinations can be found here: https://products.office.com/en-gb/office-system-requirements

+System requirements for Microsoft Teams: https://docs.microsoft.com/en-us/microsoftteams/hardware-requirements-for-the-teams-app